raphslalom/global-earth-temperature/README.md

 ## Time-series histogram

 An "improvement" on the grey area showing the 95% confidence interval.
 For each year (each 'x' value), the TS-interval will show a vertical histogram, (the bar height reported via variations shading).

+One of the drivers is to see beyond a simple CI centered on the average.
+In particular, is the shape of the distribution changing (ex: is it getting skewed up/downwards)?

-Design in progress
+Design in progress.